-|When the Task or Container receives the OnPreExecute event||This event is raised or called when a task is about to execute.
-It is useful to watch the variables of the task, or a container before it runs.
+This event raised or called when a task is about to execute.
+It is useful to watch the variables of the task or a container before it runs.

-|When the Task or Container receives the OnPostExecute event||This event is raised or called immediately after the task is completed or, executed.
+This event raised or called immediately after the task is completed or executed.
 The OnPostExecute event is useful to watch the task or a container variable after the task finishes.

-|When the Task or Container receives the OnError event||The OnError event is called when an error is occurred by a task or container|
+|When the Task or Container receives the OnError event|

-|When the Task or Container receives the OnWarning event||The OnWarning event is called when a task or container throws a warning.|
+|When the Task or Container receives the OnWarning event||The OnWarning event called when a task or container throws a warning.|

-|When the Task or Container receives the OnInformation event||You can use this OnInformation event, when a container or task has to provide any information|
+|When the Task or Container receives the OnInformation event||You can use this OnInformation event when a container or task has to provide any information|

-|When the Task or Container receives the OnTaskFailed event||This event is called when the task is failed|
+|When the Task or Container receives the OnTaskFailed event||This SSIS Breakpoint event is called when the task failed|

 |When the Task or Container receives the OnProgress event||This event is called to update the task execution progress.|

 |When the Task or Container receives the OnQuerycancel event||While processing the task, You call this event at any time.
-This will help you to cancel the execution at any time.|
+It helps to cancel the execution at any time.|

-The OnVariableValueChanged event is called when the variable value changes.
-In order to raise this event, you have to set the RaiseChangeEvent of the variable to TRUE.
+The OnVariableValueChanged event called when the variable value changes.
+To raise this event, you have to set the RaiseChangeEvent of the variable to TRUE.

-|When the Task or Container receives the OnCustomEvent event||If you want to raise any task defined events, then you use this OnCustomEvent event.
+If you want to raise any task defined events, use this OnCustomEvent event.

-Breakpoints allow four different options for the Hit Count type, and they are:
+The SSIS Breakpoints allow four different options for the Hit Count type, and they are:

 |Hit Count type||Description|

-|Always||Execution will be suspended when the breakpoint is hit.|
+|Always||Execution will be suspended when the breakpoint hit.|

-|Hit Count equals||Execution is suspended when the Hit Count is equal to a number of times breakpoint has occurred.|
+|Hit Count equals||Execution suspended when the Hit Count is equal to the number of times breakpoint has occurred.|

-|Hit Count Greater than or Equal to||Execution is suspended when the Hit Count is greater than or equal to a number of times breakpoint has occurred.|
+|Hit Count Greater than or Equal to||Execution suspended when the Hit Count is greater than or equal to the number of times breakpoint has occurred.|

-|Hit Count Multiple||If you set this option to 4, execution is suspended every fourth time.|
+|Hit Count Multiple||If you set this option to 4, execution suspended every fourth time.|

 Now you can that the Watch window is showing only user-defined variables.
 Let me Hit the continue button